davidcurie/git-paper/main.md

 This is a second paragraph.
 For now, this is the last paragraph I am adding to the story, so this can be considered a conclusion paragraph.
 This doesn't really conclude anything; it really just adds more text to the file.

+leonard